aloeser/Etherlords2Map/README.md

 If it's crashing with a "script error" (it should not, but who knows..), it would be great if you could upload/paste the `script_err_log.txt` file found in your Etherlords II folder.
 It contains a stack trace, which will help me locate the error.

+# MUST-READ FOR NON-GERMAN SPEAKERS
+While the scripting of the campaign is done in English, all (story) dialogues and player interactions are written in German.
+The following sections provide an overview of all important dialogues.

+## Loot system choice
+When you start the mission, you will be asked to choose which loot system you want to use.
+In general, the loot (spells) are not fixed per monster, but rather drawn randomly from a predefined pool of spells.
+There are two versions of the loot system:

+- The classical version draws a certain number of spells.
+Press "yes" if you want to play with the classical system
+- The choice version gives you the following choice after each fight: It presents you with a set of spells that you would get as loot.
+You can choose to accept those (pressing "yes" at the dialogues after a fight), or you can choose to reject them.
+If you reject them, the system will select some (probably) different spells, which may suit you better, or not.
+When you reject, there is also a small chance to receive less spells than before.
+When you did not receive a spell from another race, you cannot receive it by rejecting the loot either.
+Press "no" if you want to play with the choice version

+## One-way teleporters
+When using teleporters, some dialogue may pop up.
+This dialogue informs you that you cannot return if you use the teleporter, i.e., that the teleporter is one-way.
+Press "yes" to use it, and "no" to cancel.

+## Lottery system
+As you progress you will encounter traders.
+They offer you some kind of lottery system: You can pay their price to obtain a spell from another race (randomly drawn from a predefined list).
+You can buy at most 3 spells (or later: one artifact) per trader.
+The second purchase will be twice, the third thrice as expensive as the first spell.
+If you attempt to buy more than 3 spells, you will only get a sold-out message.
+If you cannot afford a spell due to lacking resources, the trader will tell you which resources you lack.

+In the later parts of the game (lvl 15ish), there also is a trader that sells artefacts instead of spells.

+## Paleness / Colorlessness
+At some point in the story line (lvl 14ish), the antagonist will unleash paleness.
+The disturbances of the ether streams might make the monsters you encounter more dangerous, e.g., by allowing them to use spells from different races (which does happen before, but way less frequently).

+## Story
+**This paragraph contains spoilers about the story.
+Do not read it if you do not want to be spoilered.**

+In general, the story is heavily inspired by the Etherlords II campaign.
+Our mission is not really a prequel or sequel, but rather parallel to the campaign.
+In the campaign, each race has a certain holy shrine - e.g., the vitals have the source of life.
+At the beginning of our mission, you will witness someone stealing the shrine.
+You decide to chase the thief.
+Unfortunately for you, the thief can open (and close) gates at will, while you have to find the corresponding key first.
+From time to time, you will catch up to the thief, and he'll run away, again.
+At some point, you will recognize the antagonist as the White Lord.
+If you become too strong, the White Lord will unleash paleness to weaken you.
+The paleness will stay for the rest of the mission, but you will occasionally have access to ether nodes that restore you to full health.
+After defeating the White Lord for the first time, you realize that all you saw and defeated was his projection, as he is hiding in the outer planes.
+You win the mission if you can beat him in the outer planes.